-The retaining wall has been a huge challenge, and this page provides some snapshots of its condition over time, the ongoing efforts of the Friends and regular volunteers, not to mention our friends from Elsecar Heritage Railway, and in particular the significant repairs made by volunteer labour during 2019 and 2020 – even during a global pandemic!
+The retaining wall has been a huge, slightly unexpected challenge, and this page provides some snapshots of its condition over time, the ongoing efforts of the Friends and regular volunteers, not to mention our friends from Elsecar Heritage Railway, and in particular the significant repairs made by volunteer labour during 2019 and 2020 – even during a global pandemic!

 View from the upper headgear looking down across the lower terrace on the snow-covered railway.
-Notice the large amount of tree cover and undergrowth below the wall, 24th Jan 2015
+Notice the large amount of tree cover up to and around the wall and undergrowth somewhat hiding the true picture, 24th Jan 2015

 View of lower terrace at Hemingfield Colliery, looking down on broken wall and over retaining wall down to snowy railway, 24th Jan 2015

 2015 was a year of manually clearing the site; refinding the paths and removing the self-seeded undergrowth and invasive trees.
 The wall along the top of the regaining wall was partly collapsed at this stage.
 Possibly this was due to root growth destabilising brickwork, but some certainly appeared to be ‘man un-made’.

 21st March 2015 – foot in the door on the lower terrace.
 Fighting to get around the back.